Islandora/documentation/docs/technical-documentation/rest-signposting.md

 ### Associated Media

 Media entities belonging to nodes are exposed as link headers with `rel="related"` and a title equal to the display label of their `field_media_use` taxonomy term.
-For example, if a Media is tagged as `Original File` indicating that it is the initial file uploaded, the link header returned in a GET or HEAD response for a node would look like
+For example, if a media is tagged as `Original File` indicating that it is the initial file uploaded, the link header returned in a GET or HEAD response for a node would look like

 `Link: <http://example.org/media/1>; rel="related"; title="Original File"`.

 ### Source Files

-Files that are the source for Media entities are exposed as Link headers in the GET and HEAD responses with `rel="describes"`.
+Files that are the source for media entities are exposed as Link headers in the GET and HEAD responses with `rel="describes"`.
 The endpoint to edit the contents of the source file is also exposed using `rel="edit-media"`.
 For example, if `http://example.org/media/1` has the source file `http://example.org/file.txt`, then a GET or HEAD response would contain both